 - Accept that people are at different levels in terms of both spirituality and awareness.
 Accept also that some will welcome workplace spirituality efforts warmer than others.
-This way you avoid it to be another mask to wear because the leaders seem to like it that way.
+This way you avoid it being another mask to wear because the leaders seem to like it that way.

-- Educate your leaders and managers in the skills of life-leadership.
+- Educate your leaders and managers in the skills of conscious life leadership.
 I cannot emphasize this enough.
 Leaders must know their values, live accordingly, and signal trustworthiness and true self-worth.
-Some call this self-leadership, yet I’ve recently started calling it life-leadership to emphasize it is not intended as an alternative to being lead by a superior.
-It literally refers to the ability to lead one’s own life with success.
-We find it natural to conceptualize and employ strategies in organizations, yet overlook the necessities of life-strategies to avoid floating around like a leaf in the wind in our own lives.
+Some call parts of this self-leadership, yet I call it conscious life leadership to emphasize it is not intended as an alternative to being led by a superior.
+It literally refers to the ability to lead one’s own life with great awareness and deep knowledge of both self and others to ensure success.
+We find it natural to conceptualize and employ strategies in organizations, yet overlook the necessities of life strategies to avoid floating around like a leaf in the wind in our own lives.

 - Allow all employees to have mindful moments of stillness.
 It may contradict your common sense of time evaluation, yet allowing people to do nothing increases their performance.
 Moreover, it increases awareness, job satisfaction, creativity, and general well-being.
 This way stillness and mindfulness also reduce stress, burnout, and stress-related illnesses, which means more people show up at work each day.
 Why?
 Because they enjoy coming to work and look forward to it.

 Spiritual Development – The benefits of Workplace Spirituality Continued